-The preceding table excludes 4,903,728 shares of common stock issuable upon the exercise of warrants outstanding as of September 30, 2010 on an as converted basis and at a weighted average exercise price of \$4.12 per share, 911,220 shares of common stock issuable upon the exercise of options outstanding as of September 30, 2010 at a weighted average exercise price of \$18.69 per share, 174,807 shares of common stock available for future issuance upon completion of this offering under our 2003 Stock Incentive Plan and the shares issuable upon exercise of the warrants sold and issued to the underwriter in connection with this offering.
+The preceding table excludes 4,903,728 shares of common stock issuable upon the exercise of warrants outstanding as of September 30, 2010 on an as converted basis and at a weighted average exercise price of \$4.12 per share, 911,220 shares of common stock issuable upon the exercise of options outstanding as of September 30, 2010 at a weighted average exercise price of \$18.69 per share, 174,807 shares of common stock available for future issuance upon completion of this offering under our 2003 Stock Incentive Plan.
 The preceding table also excludes an increase in the number of shares authorized under our 2003 Stock Incentive Plan by 1,149,817 and the effects of a one-time option exchange program both approved by our stockholders and completed on October 29, 2010.
-The preceding table also excludes 12,000,000 shares of common stock underlying the warrants to be issued to the underwriter in connection with this offering.
+The preceding table also excludes 14,800,000 shares of common stock underlying the warrants sold in this offering and 296,000 shares of common stock underlying the warrants to be issued to the underwriter in connection with this offering.